 The night before you want to make the cobbler, start making the cobbler topping.

-Combine 2 cups of flour with sourdough starter that is fed and bubbly.
+In a large mixing bowl, combine flour with active sourdough starter that is fed and bubbly.

 Add coconut oil and honey; mix well.
 I like to start mixing with a spoon, then switch to my hands to knead it for just a minute.

-Cover with a tea towel for 8 to 24 hours.
+Cover with a tea towel, a lid, or plastic wrap for 8 to 24 hours at room temperature.

-In a cast iron skillet, add 4 cups of blueberries, fresh or frozen.
+In a cast iron skillet, add 4 cups of blueberries.
+I’m using frozen, since fresh isn’t in season.

-While the blueberries are heating up, pull out your dough that has been fermenting.
+While the blueberries are heating up, pull out the biscuit dough that has been fermenting.

 To the dough, add cream, baking soda, baking powder, organic brown sugar, cinnamon, and salt.